zjw49246/production-stack/README.md

 # LMStack

-This project provides a reference implementation on how to build an inference stack on top of vLLM, including the following components:
+**LMStack** project provides a reference implementation on how to build an inference stack on top of vLLM, which allows you to:

-- **Helm Chart**: Deploys vLLM services in Kubernetes environments.
-- **Grafana Dashboard**: Visualizes key LLM serving metrics for monitoring.
+- 🚀 Scale from single vLLM instance to distributed vLLM deployment without changing any application code
+- 💻 Monitor the  through a web dashboard
+- 😄 Enjoy the performance benefits brought by request routing and KV cache offloading

-Inside the stack, there are the following key parts:
+The stack is set up using [Helm](https://helm.sh/docs/), and contains the following key parts:

-- **Backend**: The vLLM engines that runs different LLMs
+- **Serving engine**: The vLLM engines that run different LLMs
-- **Router**: Directs requests to appropriate backends based on routing keys or session IDs to maximize KV cache reuse.
+- **Request router**: Directs requests to appropriate backends based on routing keys or session IDs to maximize KV cache reuse.
+- **Observability stack**: monitors the metrics of the backends through [Prometheus](https://github.com/prometheus/prometheus) + [Grafana](https://grafana.com/)

  <img src="https://github.com/user-attachments/assets/ffbdb2de-0dce-46cf-bc07-c4057b35ad7f" alt="Architecture of the stack" width="800"/>

-## Helm Chart
+## Deploying LMStack via Helm

 ### Prerequisites